Terrigenous has been designing and building outdoor spaces for private residences in Vermont since 1998.

 Construction Site Management

 Eric Tatro’s relationship with Terrigenous began when he joined Vermont Stone Sales as a quarryman, cutting and shaping the mountainside into building materials.
 His experience working with stone and machines translates to his current work as Terrigenous’s main equipment operator, construction site manager, and mechanical innovator.
 At Terrigenous, Eric’s inspiration is to leave the world a more beautiful place than he found it, learn new skills daily, and challenge himself to produce high-quality work through the various challenges of working outdoors in Vermont.
+He is a Level I member of the Dry Stone Walling Association of Great Britain.

 Eric’s career as an automotive technician began in Western Massachusetts at a young age, when, while assisting his uncle with a motorcycle repair, he loosened a few carburetor bolts and accidentally lit the machine aflame!
 After learning his lesson, Eric graduated at the top of his automotive class; working for over twelve years as a mechanic, transitioning to precision manufacturing at United Technologies, and finally moving to Vermont to raise his daughters.